 The curriculum matches the real world where traditional subject areas are taught through integrated, and frequently, project-based approaches.

 We believe that the learner is at the center, engagement matters, and relevance is crucial

 Project-based learning provides opportunities for students to collaborate around relevant, impactful, and complex learning experiences.

 Competency-based assessment links learning goals with learning experiences in meaningful ways.

-Personalized learning allow students to progress at a pace and in a way that maximizes learning.
+Personalized learning allows students to progress at a pace and in a way that maximizes learning.

 Character and Leadership foster the human potential needed to thrive in the future.